 Amazon price updated: October 17, 2024 4:04 pm

-See also How long to cook korean short ribs in oven
+See also How long do you cook squid

 In conclusion, the foaming of cooking oil is primarily caused by chemical reactions, particularly oxidation, which leads to the formation of free radicals and volatile compounds.
 The presence of impurities can also contribute to foam formation.
 To prevent excessive foaming, it is crucial to use fresh oil, avoid overheating, and remove impurities before cooking.